-Common Causes of Clogged Storm Drains
+Common Causes of clogged Storm Drains & How to Prevent Them:

 Storm drains play a crucial role in our urban infrastructure by preventing flooding and managing the flow of rainwater during heavy storms.
 However, these vital components of our cities often go unnoticed until a problem arises.
 One of the most common issues faced by storm drain systems is clogging.
 Clogged storm drains can lead to a range of problems, from localized flooding to environmental contamination.
-In this blog post, we will explore the common causes of clogged storm drains and discuss preventive measures to keep our drainage systems flowing smoothly.

 Trash and Debris